uoftgasa/uoftgasa.github.io/markdown/index.md

 	- only rent deposits, e.g. last month's rent, are permitted, and must not exceed the rent of a single month
 - increase your rent by more than 1.8% each year
 - evict you to renovate the unit
-- evict you for owning a pet (even if the lease says
+- evict you for owning a pet (even if the lease says 'no pets')
+	- landlords may refuse to rent to you on the b
 - evict you by falsely claiming that a family member wishes to move in

 **Landlords can**